 In addition, human resources staff should ensure required nondiscrimination notices are posted.
 Title IX requires districts that receive federal financial assistance to include a notice of nondiscrimination on each vacancy notice, bulletin, catalog, or application form used in connection with recruitment of employees.
 In addition, the name, office address, and telephone number of the designated Title IX coordinator must be included.

-For more detailed information on how Title IX applies to athletic programs and other activities, addresses sexual harassment, and what proposed Title IX changes are being considered, read the TASB School Law eSource document Title IX Basics (pdf).
+For more detailed information on how Title IX applies to athletic programs and other activities, addresses sexual harassment, and what proposed Title IX changes are being considered, search Title IX in TASB School Law eSource.